 As with all medications, the cost of Doptelet can vary.
 The actual price you’ll pay will depend on your insurance plan, your location, and the pharmacy you use.

-Your insurance plan may require you to get prior authorization before approving coverage for Doptelet.
+If you have insurance, the insurance company may require you to get prior authorization before approving coverage for Doptelet.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the request and let you and your doctor know if your plan will cover Doptelet.
+The insurance company will review the request and let you and your doctor know whether your plan will cover Doptelet.

-If you’re not sure if you’ll need to get prior authorization for Doptelet, contact your insurance plan.
+If you’re not sure whether you’ll need to get prior authorization for Doptelet, contact your insurance plan.

 Financial and insurance assistance